 Every photographer needs to have a social media presence; they need to post their work on social media.

-This will give them much needed exposure.
+This will give them much-needed exposure.
 Also, don’t just stop at posting; make sure that the post is the best of your work.

 3. Having an amateur logo

 Don’t just go with the first design that pops into your head for the logo, it should look appealing, not amateur.
-There are many companies dedicated to making a logo that perfectly defines your brand, use them.
+There are many companies dedicated to making a logo that perfectly defines your brand, and uses them.
 Or if you are just starting out and not much in favor of spending big chunks, you can try Canva’s photography logo maker tool.
 The tool lets you design a decent logo for free within minutes.

-It’s the face of the brand and should be simple, elegant not fancy.
+It’s the face of the brand and should be simple, and elegant not fancy.
 Make it catchy and use fewer words to describe more.
 It should be readable whether used in color or black and white.
 Have a logo that justifies your brand and photography style.

 4. Not giving heed to the competition

 Photography is a tough business, and there is a lot of competition.
-So it’s important to learn about your local market, get to know the clients and other local businesses.
+So it’s important to learn about your local market, and get to know the clients and other local businesses.